flavioruiz/practice-terms/life-wellness-center-bookstore-llc/terms.md

 **For patients without health insurance**: I hereby authorize Life Wellness Center & Bookstore, LLC to bill my credit card on file for telemedicine services rendered.
 I acknowledge that the cost of the visits are as follows:

-Brief Follow Up: $125 for visits 30 minutes or less
+Brief Follow Up: $125 for visits 30 minutes or less<br>

-Extended Follow Up: $250 for visits 30-60 minutes
+Extended Follow Up: $250 for visits 30-60 minutes<br>
 Additional Time: $62.50/each additional 15 minutes